openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 Custom basemaps
 """""""""""""""

-Using this option the user can provide a custom :code:`ImageCollection` asset provided by Planet (such as the NICFI level 1 data provided to registered users).
+You can provide a custom :code:`ImageCollection` Planet asset (such as NICFI level 1 data provided to registered users).

 .. thumbnail:: ../_images/cookbook/planet_mosaic/sources_custom.png
     :title: The different sources available in SEPAL to build Planet mosaics